 You can reposition the modules, columns, rows, and sections by dragging and dropping these into their desired locations.
 There are dedicated buttons to delete, duplicate, and open the settings section for each of these items.
 It is also possible to undo, redo the last actions and revert to the previous actions by using the history feature.

-Once the fronted builder loads, you can start customizing the page with Divi Builder.
+Once the fronted pagebuilder loads, you can start customizing the page.

 Like the backend interface, you can add a new section, choose the column structure, and enjoy complete access to all the module settings options.